Floorp-Projects/Floorp/browser/docs/DirectoryLinksProvider.rst

 A suggested link has additional values:

+- ``adgroup_name`` - string to override the hardcoded display name of the triggering set of sites in Firefox.
+- ``explanation`` - string to override the default explanation that appears below a Suggested Tile. %1$S is replaced by the triggering adgroup name and
+  %2$S is replaced by the triggering site.
 - ``frecent_sites`` - array of strings of the sites that can trigger showing a Suggested Tile if the user has the site in one of the top 100 most-frecent pages.
 Only preapproved array of strings that are hardcoded into the